 Purring can stimulate:

-• Bone repair
+- Bone repair

-• Tissue repair
+- Tissue repair

-• Decrease in swelling
+- Decrease in swelling

-• Decrease in inflammation
+- Decrease in inflammation

-• Enhanced speed of healing from injury
+- Enhanced speed of healing from injury

 4. Stress & Anxiety (Purring to Calm Themselves Down)

 Not all purring means a cat is happy.
 Like people hum when anxious, cats can purr when stressed to calm themselves.
+This serves as a coping mechanism and can be a sign of stress rather than contentment.

 What can trigger this stress?

-• A visit to the vet
+- A visit to the vet

-• Car rides Loud noises like thunderstorms and fireworks
+- Loud noises like thunderstorms and fireworks

 A cat will sometimes have its ears pinned back, a twitching tail, and a tense body when purring due to anxiety.
 In these instances, purring is natural and allows the cat to alleviate fear or discomfort.
+Cat owners should pay attention to these signs of distress to better understand their pet’s emotional state.

 5. Breathing & Respiratory Benefits

 Even purring is good for the respiratory system of cats.
-Purring involves rhythmic muscle movement in the larynx and diaphragm, which could relax mucus in the airways, strengthen respiratory muscles, and increase oxygen flow.
+Purring involves rhythmic muscle movement in the larynx and diaphragm, which can relax mucus in the airways, strengthen respiratory muscles, and increase oxygen flow.

-If a cat is a little congested or recovering from a mild respiratory illness, they may purr a lot.
-The cat’s body is using natural purring vibrations to help with breathing compliance, in other words supporting their normal healthy breathing and avoiding future cases of sedation-body-related respiratory issues.
+The cat’s body is using natural purring vibrations to help with breathing compliance, in other words, supporting their normal, healthy breathing.

 6. Playful Excitement